Facebook Advertising 101: The Complete Beginner Guide

 This will then send your request back to Facebook, where it will be manually viewed (and hopefully approved).

 P.S.
-We have a full guide on how to deal with disapproved Facebook ads if you need some extra help!
+We have a full guide on how to deal with disapproved Facebook ads and what to do if your ad account is disabled if you need some extra help!

 The future of Facebook advertising